Apple: Most iCloud data can now be end-to-end encrypted

 The world’s most valuable company has long placed customer security and privacy at a premium.
 Its iMessage and Facetime communications services are fully encrypted end-to-end and it has sometimes locked horns with law enforcement agencies, including the FBI, over its refusal to unlock devices.

-But nearly everything that customers backed up remotely using Apple’s iCloud service — including photos, videos and chats — has not been protected by encryption.
-That made it far easier for crooks, spies — and criminal investigators with court orders — to get at it.
+But a lot of what customers backed up remotely using Apple’s iCloud service — including photos, videos and chats — has not been afforded uncompromising protection through end-to-end encryption, a technology that prevents even Apple from decrypting it.
+That has made it easier for crooks, spies — and criminal investigators with court orders — to get at it.

 No longer.
 The loophole that law enforcement had for getting at iPhone data will now be considerably narrowed.